 *Students granted deferred action for childhood arrival (DACA) must also complete and sign the affidavit.
 To ensure you are applying on time, and you are meeting all eligibility requirements, please visit the ReadySetGrad website regularly.

 Once you have completed your WASFA application for State Financial Aid, DREAMer students will also need to submit a Peninsula Financial Aid Data Sheet.
 Please contact the Financial Aid Office for a copy of the Data Sheet.
-You may email email@example.com or call (360) 417-6393.
-Data Sheets can be turned in to the Financial Aid Office, faxed to (360) 417-6395, or signed and scanned back to firstname.lastname@example.org .
+You may email firstname.lastname@example.org or call (360) 417-6390.
+Data Sheets can be turned in to the Financial Aid Office by mail, by hand, or faxed to (360) 417-6395.

 Once you have completed your WASFA application and submitted your Financial Aid Data Sheet to the Financial Aid Office, log into our Financial Aid Portal to check your file status and, once awarded, view your awards.